Jewelry Selection Enhancement

 Based on the gathered data, we confidently moved forward with these recommendations:

-Implementing the selectors as a carousel to minimize excessive scrolling
+Implementing the selectors as a carousel to minimize excessive vertical scrolling

 Using visual facets for stone shape and metal type to enhance scannability

-Here's a side-by-side of what's previously in production and the final UX recommendation:
+Here's a side-by-side of what's previously in production and the final designs:

 Outcome